Miami: Climate

-Hurricane season officially runs from June 1 through November 30, although hurricanes can develop beyond those dates.
-The most likely time for Miami to be hit is during the peak of the Cape Verde season, which is mid-August through the end of September.
+Hurricane season officially runs from June 1 to November 30, although hurricanes can develop beyond those dates.
+The most likely time for Miami to be hit is during the peak of the Cape Verde season, which is mid-August to the end of September.
 Although tornadoes are uncommon in the area, one struck in 1925 and another in 1997.
 Around 40% of homes in Miami are built upon floodplains and are considered as flood-risk zones.

-Miami falls under the Department of Agriculture's 10b/11a plant hardiness zone.
+Miami falls within the Department of Agriculture's 10b/11a plant hardiness zone.

 Miami is one of the major coastal cities and major cities in the United States that will be most affected by climate change.
-Globally, it is one of the most at-risk cities as well, according to a 2020 report by Resources for the Future.
-Global sea level rise, which in Miami is projected to be 21 in to 40 in by 2070, will lead to an increase in storm damage, more intense flooding, and will threaten the city's water supply.
+Globally, it is one of the most at-risk cities, according to a 2020 report by Resources for the Future.
+Global sea level rise, which in Miami is projected to be 21 in to 40 in by 2070, will lead to an increase in storm damage, more intense flooding, and will threaten Miami's water supply.
 Other potential impacts of climate change include higher hurricane wind speeds and severe thunderstorms, which can bring about hail or tornadoes.
 Some protective efforts are in place, including nourishing beaches and adding protective barriers, raising buildings and roads that are vulnerable, and restoring natural habitats such as wetlands.
 Miami Beach has invested $500 million to protect roads, buildings, and water systems.
 Real estate prices in Miami already reflect the increase in prices for real estate at a higher elevation within the city compared to real estate at a lower elevation.